 Issues

-- Whether the doctrine of separation of powers estopped the High Court from invalidating a gazette notice on account of the gazette notice having errors.
+- Whether the doctrine of separation of powers barred the High Court from invalidating a gazette notice on the ground of drafting errors.

-- Whether the judiciary had no powers to superintend on the legislature on how to draft their reports.
+- Whether the judiciary had jurisdiction to superintend the legislature on how to draft parliamentary reports.

-- What elements should a tax waiver fulfil to be acceptable in law?
+- What elements must a tax waiver fulfil to be legally valid?

-- Whether the income generated from companies, employees and consultants that were nationals of a country that had granted Kenya a grant, and that were working on the project funded by the grant, qualified to be exempt from income tax under paragraph 21 part 1 of the first schedule to the Income Tax Act.
+- Whether income earned by companies, employees, and consultants who were nationals of a state that granted Kenya a loan or grant and who were working on a project funded by that loan or grant qualified for exemption from income tax under paragraph 21, part 1, first schedule to the Income Tax Act.

-- Whether tax waiver legislation based on country by country agreements had to comply with the Constitution and must be on the basis of reciprocity, nondiscrimination, equality and tax neutrality.
+- Whether bilateral tax waiver legislation must comply with constitutional principles of reciprocity, non-discrimination, equality, and tax neutrality.

-- Whether the Cabinet Secretary for National Treasury and Planning had the power to grant tax waivers.
+- Whether the Cabinet Secretary for National Treasury and Planning had the legal authority to grant tax waivers.

-- Whether the National Assembly abdicated its role by surrendering the powers to legislate on a money bill to the Cabinet Secretary for National Treasury and Planning.
+- Whether the National Assembly abdicated its constitutional role by delegating legislative authority over a money bill to the Cabinet Secretary for National Treasury and Planning.

 - Whether Legal Notice No. 15 of 2021 was unconstitutional for want of public participation.